siliconej/hackweekly/week1/README.md

 The building and testing process is self-explanatory, simply on any mainstream OS with a reasonable recent JDK installed and gnumake installed.

-And just type "make", good luck and happy hacking.
+And just type "make", good luck, and I hope that my code could be helpful to everyone in the github community.

+Happy Hacking,
 Nov 2 2023
 siliconej